Pain can’t just be ignored. Disease can’t just be ignored. People with disease and pain can’t just be forgotten.

 I thought I’d share a peek through my window of pain.
 A little look into my average day, in the hope others, battling chronic pain and disease, may feel less alone and those who don’t suffer chronic debilitating pain, may gain an understanding of what it’s really like:

 - Wake up around 4am, from a generally broken nights sleep, to take my first round of pain medication.

-- Try to sleep for another 2 hours but the pain generally overtakes.
+- I try to sleep for another 2 hours but the pain generally overtakes.
 I lie there until around 5.30am hoping and praying the meds will kick in enough to allow me to breath.

 - Crutches await my descent from my bed….the first effort to get out always fails.
-I just can’t weight bear without soaring pain until the nexr round of medication help a little.
+I just can’t weight bear without soaring pain until the next round of medication.
 My back often paralyses my legs and I simply can’t move until anti inflammatories and steroids help take the pressure off my spine.
 When I first get up I only get as far as the ensuite and sit on the toilet for as long as it takes to be able to get on my crutches again.